kellnerd/gsoc-proposal/README.md

   - Write a blog post about the project

 - **November 4 (18:00 UTC)**: *Final Submission and Final Evaluation*

+If there should be unexpected delays, the priority would be to have a working UI to accept pending entities.
+Consequently the more advanced features to create pending updates for already accepted entities would be the next things which could be skipped without having loose ends.

 # About Me